Best

 Home Prices

-In November 2024, the average home sold price in Montreal’s housing market was $642,030.
-This is 11% higher than last November's and 1.9% higher than the previous month.
-It is noteworthy that the average price of a home in Montreal is now about 54% higher than it was five years ago.
+In December 2024, the average home sold price in Montreal’s housing market was $620,644.
+This is 5.8% higher than last December's average price and 3.3% lower than the previous month.
+It is noteworthy that the average price of a home in Montreal is now about 46% higher than it was five years ago.

 Sales and Inventory

-3,897 homes were sold in Montreal's housing market during the month of November 2024, reflecting a massive 46.3% growth in sales compared to November last year and a 1.9% increase compared to last month.
-The annual increase this month came after three consecutive years of transactions declining on an annual basis in the month of November.
+3,193 homes were sold in Montreal's housing market during the month of December 2024, reflecting a massive 52.3% growth in sales compared to December last year and an 18.1% decrease compared to last month.
+The monthly decline in sales can be attributed to the seasonal impact typically observed at this time of the year.
+The sales activity is now comparable to pre-pandemic levels.

-Montreal’s housing market is deep in the seller’s market territory based on this month’s sales-to-new listings ratio (SNLR) of 79%, increasing from 61% last month.
-A sales-to-new listings of 40% - 60% generally means that the market is balanced, while an SNLR of over 60% indicates that the market is more favourable for sellers.
-Montreal’s housing market has been a seller’s market since March of this year, with the exception of September.
+Montreal’s housing market is deep in the seller’s market territory based on this month’s sales-to-new listings ratio (SNLR) of 117%, increasing from 79% last month.
+An SNLR of over 60% typically signals that market conditions are favourable for sellers.
+Although low market activity in December usually makes the month’s SNLR unreliable, Montreal’s housing market has been a seller’s market since March of this year (with the exception of September).
+A sales-to-new listings of 40% - 60% on the other hand means that the market is balanced, while an SNLR of over 60% indicates that the market is more favourable for sellers.

 Check Your Mortgage Affordability